cabforum/servercert/docs/BR.md

 | 2024-09-15     | 4.3.1.2             | the CA SHOULD implement a Linting process to test the technical conformity of the to-be-issued Certificate with these Requirements.                                                                                                                                                                                                                                                                                                                      |
 | 2025-03-15     | 4.3.1.2                    | the CA SHALL implement a Linting process to test the technical conformity of the to-be-issued Certificate with these Requirements.                                                                                                                                                                                                                                                                                                                       |

-the CA SHALL implement a Linting process to test the technical conformity of the to-be-issued Certificate with these Requirements

 ## 1.3 PKI Participants

 The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications.